chbatey/docker-jvm-talk/README.md

 ## Intro

-Understanding the complexities of running your JVM based application inside a linux container, specifically Docker.
+This is a set of resources for understanding the complexities of running your JVM based application inside a linux container, specifically Docker.

+I'm doing a talk at the following conferences based on this material:
+* Geecon 2016
+* Devoxx UK 2016

 ### Motivation

+Why do we want to run our application inside containers?

 * Multi tenancy
 * Consistent deployment format across technology stacks